coreos/docs/cluster-management/debugging/manual-rollbacks/index.md

 an update must be rolled back.
 This is fairly straightforward on CoreOS, once you know the right commands.

-TL;DR; The following command will set the currently passive partition to be active on the next boot:
+tl;dr: The following command will set the currently passive partition to be active on the next boot:

 ```